Street Art and Ceviche – 25 Best things to do in Valparaiso

 Lighthouse Punta Ángeles was the first one to be built in Chile to assist the boats in indicating Valparaiso port entrance.
 The lighthouse is open to tourists and visited by about 2000 people every year.

 Getting away from Valparaiso

 Outdoor activities in Valparaiso, other than walking and boat rides, are concentrated around horse riding.
 Many companies offer short to multi-day horseback riding tours from Valparaiso to Vina del Mar and other coastal areas as well as deep into the Chilean countryside.

 Most visitors from Santiago drive in via Route 68, see Valparaiso and Vina del Mar then return to Santiago.
-As alternative is to drive the coast line from Vina del Mar to Valpo and continue on the coastal route past the beaches and lighthouse, turn inland and then join the highway.
+An alternative is to drive the coastline from Vina del Mar to Valpo and continue on the coastal route past the beaches and lighthouse, turn inland and then join the highway.
 The coastal route offers beautiful views and is great for a romantic drive.